 When it comes to education, students in Williamson County have several options.
 In fact, there are two school districts in Williamson County: Williamson County School District and Franklin Special School District.
 The Williamson County School District is the larger of the two districts.

-As of 2021, there were approximately 40,000 students enrolled in 49 schools in the Williamson County School District: one K-8 school, 27 elementary schools, 11 middle schools, and 10 high schools.
-Since Williamson County serves so many students, the Williamson County School District has established where students will attend based on zones.
+There are approximately 42,000 students enrolled in 50 schools in the Williamson County School District: one K-8 school, 27 elementary schools, 11 middle schools, and 11 high schools.
 Because of how rapidly Williamson County is growing, the district often changes school zones yearly, based on whether a school is filled to capacity or whether a new school has been built.
 If you're looking for a home for sale in a particular school zone, check out our directory for homes near Williamson County schools.

 Franklin Special School District, the smaller of the two districts, services students in grades K–9.
-They have 5 elementary schools and 3 middle schools.
+They have five elementary schools and three middle schools.
 Like the Williamson County School District, Franklin Special School District is a public school district.
 It mainly services Franklin and the surrounding area.
-Its schools are also divided into zones, based geographically on where students live.

 Thinking About Moving to Williamson County, TN?